Perennial sweet pea aka Lathyrus latifolius [LAY-thy-russ lat-ee-FOH-lee-us] is a rhizomatous herbaceous perennial. Known as:

 How To Propagate Perennial Lathyrus latifolius

-Everlasting pea is both self-seeding and spreads via rhizomes, so propagation is quite easy.
+Everlasting sweet peas are both self-seeding and spreads via rhizomes, so propagation is quite easy.

-Sow seed, in soil above 50°F. If you plan to have sweet peas climb, dig a trench about an inch deep and a foot away from the trellis, you intend the plant to climb.
+Sow sweet pea seeds, in soil above 50° degrees Fahrenheit.
+If you plan to have sweet peas climb, dig a trench about an inch deep and a foot away from the trellis, you intend the plant to climb.

 Plant your seeds a couple of inches apart.